testpointcorp/applitools-vansah-java-integration/README.md

 # Applitools Integration with Vansah Test Management For Jira
 Follow the instructions below to integrate [Applitools](https://applitools.com/) with [`Vansah Test Management`](https://marketplace.atlassian.com/apps/1224250/vansah-test-management-for-jira?tab=overview&hosting=cloud) for Jira using Java.
-The integration will allow you to send your test case results to Vansab
+The integration will allow you to send your Test Case results to Vansah

 ## Prerequisites
 - Applitools - [Applitools](https://applitools.com/) project is already set up with the API token properly configured in the environment variables.